 - 3 ounces heavy cream

-- (Optional) 1-2 teaspoons pumpkin seeds (roasted, de-shelled)
+- 1-2 teaspoons pumpkin seeds roasted, de-shelled

-- (Optional) Top with a few drops of pumpkin seed oil and some pumpkin seeds.
+- Top with pumpkin seeds.